1

 -

-Soil Moisture: Keep soil moist but not waterlogged. -
+Soil Moisture: Keep soil evenly moist during first year; thereafter, moderate drought tolerance. -

-Soil Type: Well-draining, slightly acidic to neutral soil. -
+Soil Type: Well-drained, slightly acidic to neutral soil -

-Fertilization: Feed with a balanced, slow-release fertilizer in spring. -
+Fertilization: Use a balanced slow-release fertilizer in early spring -

 Share